Civic Engagement Certificate

 The Certificate in Civic Engagement highlights scholarly, community-based engagement in students' major coursework while making connections to academic, personal and civic development of skills and competencies.

-Graduates will acheive the outcomes of their majors and be able to:
+Graduates will achieve the outcomes of their majors and be able to:

 Demonstrate democratic skills, such as communication, problem-solving, and negotiation, necessary for addressing public problems at multiple levels